uiocompcat/tmcinvdes/datasets/README.md

 # Datasets and Files

-This folder contains the training sets for the unconditional monodentate and bidentate models and the corresponding trained models.
+This directory contains the datafiles for the workflow reported in our preprint.
+The datafiles include training sets for the unconditional monodentate and bidentate models and the corresponding trained models.

-The fork used to train the models can be found at: [FastJTNNpy3](https://github.com/Strandgaard96/FastJTNNpy3) The fork also contains code to do directional optimization in latent space.
+The code used to train the models can be found at: [FastJTNNpy3](https://github.com/Strandgaard96/FastJTNNpy3).

+The fork also contains code to do unconditional generation and directional optimization in latent space, i.e., conditional generation.

-For detailed descriptions of folder contents see [DETAILS.md](DETAILS.md)
+For detailed descriptions of datafiles in the subdirectories [here](datasets/), see [DETAILS.md](DETAILS.md).